Malik-ikrash/Word2Vec--numpy/README.md

 ## Install dependencies:
     pip install -r requirements.txt

-## Run:
-Type this into terminal to run program:
+## Type/copy this into terminal for the program to run:
     python Word2Vec.py

 ## Output should look something like: